 Don't guess at ratios.
 Calculate based on your peak demand data:

-• Conservative approach: Plan for 80% of peak attendance
+- Conservative approach: Plan for 80% of peak attendance

-• Aggressive approach: Plan for 60% of peak attendance plus flexible overflow options
+- Aggressive approach: Plan for 60% of peak attendance plus flexible overflow options

-• Most companies settle around 1.3-1.7 employees per desk
+- Most common range: 1.3-1.7 employees per desk

 Build in 15-20% buffer capacity to avoid the "no available desk" problem that drives people away from the office.
+A shortage of desks is a top-three reason for avoiding the office for one in five workers, so getting this ratio right is critical.

 Consider different ratios for different areas.
 Your sales team might need more private space for client calls, while your engineering team might prefer flexible arrangements and shared desks.